About the trial

 Taking part in the trial is not optional.
 All households and non-residential properties with a Council waste service in the trial area will have their rubbish bin collected every 2 weeks.

 We’re here to help though.
-Explore the household personas on our Participant Hub or contact us for more information on how we can support you through the change.
+Explore the Participant Hub or contact us on 9240 1111 for more information on how we can support you through the change.

 The purpose of the trial is to test fortnightly rubbish collections in separate areas in the north and south of Merri-bek.